AnthonyFavier/InHuS_Social_Navigation/README.md

 pip install scipy
 ```

 ### InHuS clone, init submodules and compile

 Once all the dependencies are installed, clone the workspace repository wherever you want.
-Then init the submodules and compile evertyhing using catkin_make :
+Then init the submodules and compile everything using catkin_make :
 ```
 git clone https://github.com/AnthonyFavier/InHuS_Social_Navigation
 cd InHuS_Social_Navigation/